smashedtoatoms/asdf-luaJIT/README.md

    for example)

 ## Run
 1. Once it is done, run `luajit`.
-If it says something about having no version set, make sure you set `luaJIT luaJITVersion--luarocksVersion` in your ~/.tool-versions file.
+If it says something about having no version set, make sure you set `luaJIT luaJITVersion` in your ~/.tool-versions file.